 It takes about 40 gallons of sap to make one gallon of maple syrup because sap is about 98% water.
 Sugar makers boiled off most of the water over a wood fire — what they were left with was brown sweet syrup.
 Some sugar makers heated the sap further, turning it into crystallized sugar.
 Over time, the industry evolved enough that companies from Quebec to Vermont produced ready-made “evaporators,” essentially giant frying pans with fire boxes built underneath.

-As quaint as this image is and as marketable — check out the old-timey drawings on the sides of plastic maple syrup jugs — this is not the face of modern maple syrup making.
+As quaint as this image is and as marketable — check out the vintage drawings on the sides of plastic maple syrup jugs — this is not the face of modern maple syrup making.

 These days, most serious sugar makers have foregone labor-intensive buckets, in favor of tubing systems.
 The holes bored in sugar maples in early spring are usually made with a cordless drill.
 Sugar makers insert small plastic spouts into the holes and connect the spouts to huge webs of plastic tubing that route the precious sap into large tanks.
 Many of these sugar bushes even have vacuum systems that suck the sap out of the trees to increase yield, along with oil-fueled furnaces and reverse osmosis filters that remove some water prior to boiling.
 The technology has changed dramatically, but in essence the process is virtually the same.
 Collect sap, reduce over heat.